larapolachini/Stage_de_Recherche/README.md

 ```shell
 make connect TTY=/dev/ttyUSB0
 ```
 Inside the robot prompt, type "enter" to obtain a new prompt line.
-After type the command "serialboot" to upload the code.
+If you connect to the robot through a Progboard, you can use the command "serialboot" to upload the code.
 Cf the [pogobot-SDK documentation](https://github.com/nekonaute/pogobot-sdk) for more details.
+If you use the IR remote device, follow the instructions described [here](https://github.com/nekonaute/pogobot/blob/main/readme-irRemote.md).

 ### Simple way to create a new pogobot/pogosim project